artronics/chapar-device-level/README.md

 ### <a name="services"><a/>Services

 There are various services available in *Chapar*.
-In this section we take a look at thoese services that would be intersting.
-As siad before you can always write you own service.
+In this section we take a look at those services that would be interesting.
+As said before you can always write you own service.

 #### Connection